UK military airdrops to Tristan da Cunha for hantavirus outbreak response

 Conflicting information between sources:

-- ABC reports 11 total cases (9 confirmed) with three deaths on the cruise, while the Guardian does not provide a specific case count or death total.
+- ABC reports 11 total cases (9 confirmed) with three deaths on the cruise ship, while Guardian does not provide a specific case count or death toll

-- ABC mentions a Spanish passenger tested positive after evacuation, but the Guardian does not reference this case.
+- ABC mentions a Dutch hospital quarantined 12 staff members after handling hantavirus samples, but Guardian does not report this detail

 Source Articles